PoisotLab/ms_svd_imputation/manuscript.md

 bibliography: [references.bib]
 ---

-The «science of survival» concept has been introduced by Potter in 1970, and consists in a reflection on the interdependence between a host and its environment.
-Potter emphasizes the fact that the humanity's survival relies on the surrounding biological and ecological systems, their proper functioning, and can be influenced by their dynamics (Potter, 1970).
+**TK** rework this paragraph: need to predict host-virus associations

 The current pandemic of SARS-CoV-2 is a stark reminder that movement of viruses through novel animal hosts, and ultimately to human through zoonotic spillovers [@Plowright2017PatZoo], requires that we understand the complexity of our biological surroundings.
 Indeed, the fact that the majority of emerging infectious diseases are caused by zoonotic pathogens from wildlife sources